xmos/lib_src/doc/rst/programming_guide/fixed_ratio_src.rst

       - 0.475
       - 0.525
       - 0.01 dB
-      - 70 dB
+      - 70 dB min
       - 96
     * - src_ff3_96t_us
       - 85
       - 0.475
       - 0.525
       - 0.01 dB
-      - 70 dB
+      - 70 dB min
       - 96

-The fixed factor of three components produce three samples for each call passing one sample in the case of upsampling and produce a single sample for each call passing three samples in the case of downsampling.
+The fixed factor of 3 components produce three samples for each call passing one sample in the case of upsampling and produce a single sample for each call passing three samples in the case of downsampling.
 All input and output samples are signed 32 bit integers.
 The filter characteristics are shown in :numref:`src_ff3_vpu` and :numref:`src_ff3_vpu_pb`.

 .. _src_ff3_vpu: